X

 Woodland Owls – 3:45pm (March-October), 11:30am (November-February)

-Immerse yourself in a world of fascination and folklore with our Woodland Owls display.
-Witness an array of beautiful owls skim silently over your head and discover more about the legends and tales of these ethereal creatures in this intimate demonstration.
-See our owls display their unique hunting and flying skills as they glide around the Silver Birch Glade, our unique woodland arena with intriguing new features.
-Sights and sounds will accompany these creatures in flight to take you back into the mystical world so closely associated with these birds.
-This enchanting and intimate demonstration will introduce you to a variety of owl species including the Barn Owl, Great Grey Owl, Eagle Owl and Tawny Owl.
+Immerse yourself in the world of of owls!
+At our Woodland Owls display, witness an array of beautiful owls skim silently over your head and discover more these ethereal creatures in this intimate demonstration.
+See our owls display their impressive hunting and flying skills as they glide around the Silver Birch Glade, our unique woodland arena with intriguing new features.
+This enchanting and intimate demonstration will introduce you to a variety of owl species including the Barn Owl, Great Grey Owl, Siberian Eagle-Owl and Tawny Owl.

 A World of Birds of Prey – 11:30am (March and October), 2pm (November-February)

 See birds from all across the globe!
 Enjoy the experience of watching birds of prey demonstrating their natural behaviour in this intriguing display.
-You will be amazed as you experience, close up, the incredible skills of a falcon and enjoy seeing owls demonstrate their ability to fly silently as they skim through the audience.
+You will be amazed as you experience, close up, the incredible skills of many different birds of prey, and learn how they’ve adapted to the different climates they live in around the world.
 See the Striated Caracara show its preferred colour and watch it show intrigue and interest in food in extraordinary hidden places.
+Look to the skies for the silent and graceful flights of the Snowy Owl – a simply unmissable sight.

 Daily timetable